Visgean/progsoc/CMU_notes/Lecture1.md

 for prime in primes:
 	print(prime)
 ```
-*The way we address each member is up to you.
+The way we address each member is up to you.
 You can call them primes, x, n, whichever other word.
-Just remember to avoid pre-defined words used by Python and be consistent*
+Just remember to avoid pre-defined words used by Python and be consistent.
 Also, notice the indentation of the code.
 Print is tightly linked with the line above it.
 That is why we indent it.

 Let’s try something a bit more elaborate.
 It’s great that we’ve managed to get the list of all the primes we’ve defined.